matthewriegel/simple-type-guard/README.md

 ### Objects

-Objects you ca write just like you would an interface!
+Objects you can write just like you would an interface!

 ```ts
 import simpleTypeGuard from 'simple-type-guard';